kdadler/slate/source/includes/_offers.md

 recipientContacts | array | A list of the customers (contacts) that the offer has been shared with. productImagesShared | bool | Are the product images to be shared with the customer in this offer? stockQuantityLimit | int | The upper limit of the stock quantity to display to the customer.

+## Offer Customer Conditions of Sale

+The customer conditions of sale are returned as an array of objects with label / value keys.
+The following rules should be followed when rendering the conditions:

+* They should be rendered in the order provided by the API
+* If a condition's value is not null and not empty, it should be rendered as `{{ condition.label }} - {{ condition.value }}`
+* If a condition's value is null or empty, it should be rendered as `{{ condition.label }}`

 ## Offer Columns